RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/3-Pages/2-Page Components/Embedded Forms/Embedded Forms.md

 # Embedded Forms

 When an item is usually accessed from a Rapid table, you are only able to edit data associated with that item.
-However, **Embedded Forms** enable us to access, add, or edit data from other tables.
+However, **Embedded Forms** enable us to edit or create items in another table.

 :::note[Example]
-A user is sent a **Task** item requesting that data be entered into an item.
-An **Embedded Form** allows the user to submit the data without having to leave the current **Task** item.
+The WHS team receives a **Task** where they must enter data into a **Corrective Action** item.
+This **Corrective Action** item contains a field named *Solution*, where the team must record what they will do to prevent a WHS incident from occurring again.

-This allows the user to quickly add the data and tick the *Complete* button.
+By using an **Embedded Form**, the WHS team can create a new **Corrective Action** item, or edit the data of an existing item.
+This can be accomplished via the **Task** item they were assigned.
 :::

 ![A screenshot of an embedded form and its appearance.
 The screenshot is annotated with a red box to highlight the boundaries of the embedded form.
 The embedded form also has a faint blue-grey background.
 Its title reads "Corrective Actions Details", and has some fields such as: "Corrective Action Code":"#000032", "Completed":"Thu May 30 2024", "Incident":"INCIDENT - 00000034", "Solution":"Provide adequate lighting in the stairwell."](<Embedded Form Example.png>)